GW2DotNetTools/GW2-MusicAhk/README.md

-# GW2MusicAhk - How to use
+# GW2 MusicAhk - How to use

 * Download and Install [Autohotkey](http://www.autohotkey.com)
 * Execute any of the .ahk files